tbsschroeder/using-clojure-for-web-apps/README.md

 # No Pain - No Gain: Using Clojure for Web Apps
-Slides for the conference code.talks 2019 / JavaLand 2020
+Slides for the conference:
+ * code.talks 2019
+ * JavaLand 2020 (cancelled)
+ * SAEC Days 2020

 Online version: https://tbsschroeder.github.io/using-clojure-for-web-apps/